onuroezcelik/nd00333_AZMLND_Operationalizing_Machine_Learning_in_Azure/README.md

    #### 2.2.
 Task type and data
    - Task type is selected as classification.
-   - The data asset is registered by locally uploading the csv file from https://www.kaggle.com/datasets/janiobachmann/bank-marketing-dataset
+   - The data asset is registered by locally uploading the csv file from https://archive.ics.uci.edu/dataset/222/bank+marketing

      ![](images/2.2_task_type_n_data.png)

    #### 2.3.
 Task settings
-   - The target column is selected as "deposit"
+   - The target column is selected as "y"

      ![](images/2.3_task_settings.png)

    - Additional configuration settings is done by
-     - selecting "Primary metric" as "Accuracy"
+     - selecting "Primary metric" as "AUCWeighted"
      - checking "Explain best model" is enabled

        ![](images/2.3_task_settings_additional_configuration.png)